 - In conclusion

-Advertisement: This article contains affiliate links that you will easily recognize.
+Announcement: this article contains affiliate links that you will easily recognise.
 The classic links are in purple and sponsored links are in pink.

-1 - The anatomy of a WordPress site
+1 - The Anatomy of a WordPress Site

 This design, as a general rule, may behave differently depending on the type of publication.